Things to know about Pools

 Cinder block pools are typically a DIY effort.

-They are fairly cheap to make, but they have inherent problems, and should not be considered an engineered nor a professional solution
+They are fairly cheap to make, but they have inherent problems, and should not be considered an engineered nor a professional solution.

 Cinder blocks are construction materials designed for above ground use, vertical supports or retention walls.
 They are not water tight, and any water ingress will cause deterioration and total failure.
 To used cinder blocks as a pool material, they must be installed without grout, reinforced with metal rebar, concrete filled, and coated on all sides with specialized waterproof barrier costings, materials, or liners.
 Pool grout and internal coatings do not adhere to cinder block materials, and any attempt to coat cinder blocks with pool grouts will lead o water leaks, high running costs, and eventual total failure.
 Cinder block also have poor insulation R values, so temperature control is almost impossible.
 Internal surfaces and grout require constant upkeep.
 Any soil or ground movement will cause cracks and gaps in cinder blocks, opening the structure to water ingress and eventual total failure.